SamAfifi1/SAaD/Multi Tenancy/isolated-data.md

 ## Context and Problem Statement

-The SAaD platform must support multiple tenants, including clients in heavily regulated industries such as banking and telecommunications.
+The developed system must support multiple tenants, including clients in heavily regulated industries such as banking and telecommunications.
 A key architectural question is how to separate tenant data to ensure compliance, security, and scalability.
 We must choose between different levels of data isolation — from shared tables with tenant identifiers to fully isolated databases — balancing regulatory needs, operational complexity, and cost.